TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 # Flask PWA - API Extension Task

 This task is to build a safe API that extends the [Flask PWA - Programming for the Web Task](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template).
 From the parent task students will abstract the database and management to an API.
-The website will then be retooled to GET request the data from the API and POST request data to to API.
+The PWA will then be retooled to GET request the data from the API and POST request data to to API.
+The PWA will also use the [Bootstrap](https://getbootstrap.com/) frontend framework.

-> [!important]
+> [!note]
 > The template for this project has been pre-populated with assets from the Flask PWA task including the logo, icons and .database.
 Students can migrate their own assets if they wish.

 ## Dependencies